Nigamananda Paramahansa: Spiritual experience (1902–1905)

-In 1904, he was in Kashi (now known as Varanasi), when goddess Annapurna appeared in another dream and told him that his knowledge was limited to formless god and not gone beyond that, hence he was still incomplete.
-He accepted her challenge and traveled to Gouri devi (a siddha yogini) to learn bhava sadhana.
-Gouri devi accepted him as disciple and taught him bhakti or prem (eternal nature of divine love play) to understand the physical world as the transformation of god in bhava sadhana.
+In 1904, he was in Kashi (now known as Varanasi), when Goddess Annapurna appeared in a dream and stated that his knowledge was limited to formless god and not gone beyond that, hence he was still incomplete.
+He accepted her challenge and traveled to Gouri devi (a Siddha Yogini) to learn Bhava Sadhana.
+Gouri devi accepted him as a disciple and taught him bhakti or prem (eternal nature of divine love play) to understand the physical world as the transformation of god in bhava sadhana.

 Nigamananda's long and continued search for his guru, resembled the search undertaken by his future disciples to find him.

-Recognition as paramahansa (1904)
+Recognition as paramahamsa (1904)

-In 1904 Nigamananda went to Allahabad to see kumbha mela and learned that his master Sachidandand was in the area, staying with Sankaracarya of Sringeri Matha.
-He found Sankaracarya (mahant or superior) sitting on an elevated throne surrounded by 125 monks, including his guru.
-Seeing him, Nigamananda went first to pay his respects to his guru, and then to the higher-ranking mahant.
-The sadhu were upset by this perceived disrespect in not honoring the "mahant" first, but in response Nigamananda quoted the scripture: "Mannatha shri jagannatha madguru shri jagadguru madatma sarvabhutatma tasmai shri gurave namaha (मन्नाथ श्री जगन्नाथ मदगुरु श्री जगदगुरु मदात्मा सर्वभूतात्मा तस्मै श्री गुरवे नमः)", meaning, "My guru is highest in whole world, hence I should respect my guru first".
+In 1904, Nigamananda went to Allahabad to see kumbha mela and learned that his master Sachidandand was in the area, staying with Shankaracharya of Sringeri Matha.
+He found Shankaracharya (Mahant or superior) sitting on a throne surrounded by 125 monks, including his guru.
+Seeing him, Nigamananda went to pay his respects to his guru, and then to the higher-ranking mahant.
+The sadhu was upset by this perceived disrespect in not honoring the "mahant" first, but in response, Nigamananda quoted the scripture: "Mannatha shri jagannatha madguru shri jagadguru madatma sarvabhutatma tasmai shri gurave namaha, meaning, "My guru is highest in whole world, hence I should respect my guru first".
 Nigamananda further explained to the sadhu assemblies that "on the basis of the vedanta philosophy there was no difference between his 'Guru' (Shri Sachidanand Saraswati) and 'Jagadguru' (Shri Shankarcharya)".

-Jagadguru Sankaracarya endorsed this response and recognized Nigamananda as one who had achieved spiritual enlightenment.

-Jagadguru conferred him with the title "paramahansa" and came to known as "Paribrajakacharay Paramahansa Shree Mad Swami Nigamananda Saraswati Deva" (परिब्राजकचार्य परमहंस श्री मद स्वामी निगमानंद सरस्वती देव).
+Jagadguru Shankaracharya endorsed this response and recognized Nigamananda as one who had achieved spiritual enlightenment.
+Jagadguru conferred him with the title "Paramahamsa" and was known as "Paribrajakacharay Paramahansa Shree Mad Swami Nigamananda Saraswati Deva".